apollographql/federation/README.md

 When paired with the [Apollo Router](https://github.com/apollographql/router), Federation allows incoming requests to be intelligently routed to the appropriate services.
 The router orchestrates data fetching across services and assembles a unified response for the client.
 This keeps client complexity low and enables backend teams to evolve independently.

+Check out the [docs](https://www.apollographql.com/docs/graphos/schema-design/federated-schemas/federation) to learn more.

+## Who is Apollo?

+[Apollo](https://apollographql.com/) builds open-source tools and commercial services to make application development easier, better, and accessible to more people.
+We help you ship faster with:

+* [GraphOS](https://www.apollographql.com/graphos) - The platform for building, managing, and scaling a supergraph: a unified network of your organization's microservices and their data sources—all composed into a single distributed API.
+* [Apollo Federation](https://www.apollographql.com/federation) – The industry-standard open architecture for building a distributed graph.
+* [Apollo Router](https://github.com/apollographql/router) - The routing runtime for supergraphs.
+It determines a query plan, routes requests across your services, and provides detailed observability.
+* [Apollo Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors) - A declarative way of plugging REST APIs into your graph built on the Apollo Router and Federation.
+* [Apollo Server](https://www.apollographql.com/docs/apollo-server/) – A production-ready JavaScript GraphQL server that connects to any microservice, API, or database.
+Compatible with all popular JavaScript frameworks and deployable in serverless environments.
+* [Apollo Client](https://github.com/apollographql/apollo-client) – The most popular GraphQL client for the web.
+Apollo also builds and maintains [Apollo iOS](https://github.com/apollographql/apollo-ios) and [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin).

+## Learn how to build with Apollo

+Check out the [Odyssey](https://odyssey.apollographql.com/) learning platform, the perfect place to start your GraphQL journey with videos and interactive code challenges.
+Join the [Apollo Community](https://community.apollographql.com/) to interact with and get technical help from the GraphQL community.

 ## Contributing

 If this project seems like something to which you want to contribute, first off **thank you**.
 We are so excited that you are excited about this project and we want to make sure contributing is a safe, fun, and fruitful experience for you.
 Please read our [code of conduct](https://github.com/apollographql/.github/blob/HEAD/CODE_OF_CONDUCT.md) and then head on over to the [contributing guide](./CONTRIBUTING.md) to learn how to work on this project.